substrait-io/substrait/CODE_OF_CONDUCT.md

 ## Acknowledgements

-This statement draws on the following for content and inspriation:
+This statement draws on the following for content and inspiration:

  * [The Apache Software Foundation code of conduct](https://www.apache.org/foundation/policies/conduct.html)
  * [Wikimedia's Universal Code of Conduct](https://meta.wikimedia.org/wiki/Universal_Code_of_Conduct)